Some seemingly random segfaults

 I mark this issue 'Feedback' since I cannot reproduce the error and I don't know a way to debug at this moment.

 Updated by meh. (meh.
-I don't care) almost 8 years ago
+I don't care) over 8 years ago

 Sorry for the even later response, the issue wasn't MRI related, apparently it was the versionomy gem doing some weird stuff from a C extension.